dlwicksell/axiom/README.md

 ### Package List ###
 * *COPYING* - Copyright information
-* *install* - Installation script for the M-tools package
+* *install* - Installation script for the Axiom package
 * *KBAWDUMP.1* - Man page for KBAWDUMP
 * *KBAWDUMP.m* - Routine to display all or some of a global's data
 * *mktags* - Script to build a tag file for the mtags functionality